1999AZZAR/simple-trivia-game/Readme.md

-# Simple Trivia Game
+# Trivia Challenge

-Welcome to the **Simple Trivia Game**!
-This is a basic web-based trivia game designed to challenge your knowledge across various topics.
-It's a fun and engaging way to test your trivia skills!
+Welcome to **Trivia Challenge**!
+This isn't just another trivia game; it's a sleek, modern, and professional web-based experience designed to test your knowledge with style.
+Featuring a glassmorphism-inspired UI and dynamic content, it's a fun and engaging way to challenge your trivia skills.

 ## Features

-- **Multiple Choice Questions:** Answer questions by selecting from a set of options.
-- **Score Tracking:** Your score is updated in real-time as you answer questions.
+- **Stunning Modern UI:** A beautiful glassmorphism and Material You-inspired design that's easy on the eyes.
+- **Multi-Language Support:** Play in English, Indonesian, Spanish, French, German, or Japanese.
+- **Vast Category Selection:** Choose from over 20 categories, from General Knowledge to Japanese Anime & Manga.
+- **Customizable Difficulty:** Tailor the challenge by selecting easy, medium, or hard questions.
+- **Multiple Question Types:** Test your knowledge with either multiple-choice or true/false questions.
+- **On-the-Fly Translations:** Questions are translated just-in-time for a smooth and fast gameplay experience.
-- **Dynamic Feedback:** Instant feedback on whether your answer was correct or incorrect.
+- **Dynamic Feedback:** Instant, color-coded feedback on whether your answer was correct or incorrect.
-- **Responsive Design:** Enjoy the game on any device, from desktop to mobile.
+- **Fully Responsive:** Enjoy a seamless experience on any device, from desktop to mobile.

 ## Demo